-- Organisation as one of the fundamental functions of management. - The functions, nature and scope of office activities. - How to use forms to assist in the fundamental functions of receiving, recording, arranging and giving information in the office. - The management of the vast bulk of correspondence and other documents which are created, received and stored in any business office. - How to control the large variety of stationery and other articles related to the day-to-day work of a modern office. - Communication as one of the fundamental functions of an office, and a process essential for all forms of business. - How to prepare reports as a summary of information. - The techniques aimed at increasing efficiency and productivity. - The requirement of secretarial and clerical services for efficient administration. - How to ensure all office expenses incurred are productive.
+- Communication as one of the fundamental functions of an office, and a process essential for all forms of business. - How to prepare reports as a summary of information. - The techniques aimed at increasing efficiency and productivity. - The requirement of secretarial and clerical services for efficient administration. - How to ensure all office expenses incurred are productive.

-ADMINISTRATIVE MANAGEMENT FOR PERSONAL ASSISTANTS - LEVEL 1
+ADMINISTRATIVE SKILLS FOR PERSONAL ASSISTANTS - LEVEL 1